PiBuzz

 Description

 A device that has the main functionality of a digital clock displayed on a screen with an alarm function, operated by physical buttons.
-The alarm has a snooze option and would sing a song loaded from an external audio file.
+The alarm is manually set by the user and would emit sound via the buzzer.
 The product is also equipped with a pressure and temperature sensor to observe the environmental conditions surrounding it.
-Aditionally, a light sensor is used in order to automatically adjust the brightness of the display.
+Aditionally, a photoresistor is used in order to automatically adjust the brightness of the display.

 Motivation